 Your therapist will come into the waiting room to greet you when it is time for your session and will then escort you to their office.

 During your first session, your therapist will talk to you about what led you to pursue therapy at this time.
 They will also want to know what you are hoping to gain from your therapy experience.
 Your therapist will explain the therapy process and give you an opportunity to ask questions.
 Should you decide that you would like to continue with this therapist, arrangements for your next session will be made.
 This will be your decision and there will be no pressure for you to do so.

 HOW DOES IT WORK?
 WHAT DO I HAVE TO DO IN SESSIONS?

-Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
-I tailor my therapeutic approach to your specific needs.
+Because each person has different issues and goals for therapy, therapy will be different depending on the individual. our therapists tailor their therapeutic approach to your specific needs.
 In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous therapy session.

 HOW LONG WILL IT TAKE?

 Depending on your specific needs, therapy can be short-term, for a specific issue, or longer-term, to deal with more difficult patterns or your desire for more personal development.
 Either way, it is most common to schedule regular weekly sessions initially, and then space them out as you see progress.